meltoner/agrofelis/README.md

 1. A PCB board, with its schematics located within PCB.CNC.controller\ folder.
 2. The PCB top side printed cover located within PCB.PRINT.Stickers.
 3. One ESP32 with 38 pins.
-4. Two twenty pin female headers.
+4. Two 20 pin female headers.
-5. One two pin female header.
+5. One 2 pin female header.
-6. One four pin female header.
+6. One 4 pin female header.
 7. One 2 pin JST male connector for the 5v supply.
 8. One 3 pin JST male and female connector used to connect two temperature sensors via the one wire protocol.
 9. Two Green 5 mm Screw terminal PCB Connector, one for the speed link of both motors and one for the 12v input.
-10. Two five wire ribbon cable 7 cm, used to connect the power modules.
+10. Two 5 wire ribbon cable 7 cm, used to connect the power modules.
-11. Two five ping female headers used to connect the power modules at the end of ribbon cable.
+11. Two 5 ping female headers used to connect the power modules at the end of ribbon cable.
-12. One three wire ribbon cable 7 cm, used to connect the temperature sensors.
+12. One 3 wire ribbon cable 7 cm, used to connect the temperature sensors.
 13. Two temperature sensors DS18B20 connected via one wire.
 14. Pieces of wire for the implementing the PCB bridges as indicated by the yellow colour in the PCB.PRINT.Stickers schematic.
 15. A case cooler 8 cm LogiLink FAN101 at 12V